JoshuaAYoung/v-able-client/README.md

 #### Some notes on the build:

-- The app's design and CSS was scratch built - no templates, no bootstrap
+- The app's design and CSS were scratch built - no templates, no bootstrap
 - The app utilizes JSON Web Tokens and bCrypt hashing for auth & auth.
 I know that from a security standpoint, this isn't a fool proof system.
 In terms of a learning experience, however, I couldn't have asked for better.
 - I implemented a number of features that are relatively 'sight unseen' to make the app more user friendly and to push my understanding of real world applications:
   - Error "toast" notifications for server errors.